sjt-github/Hemberg-scRNA-seq-Course/docs/06-scater.md

 * Seamless integration into the Bioconductor universe
 * Simple normalisation methods

-We highly recommend to use [scater](http://bioconductor.org/packages/scater/) for all single-cell RNA-seq analyses and [scater](http://bioconductor.org/packages/scater/) is the basis of the first part of the course (disclaimer: one of the teachers on this course, Davis McCarthy, is the primary developer of scater).
+We highly recommend to use [scater](http://bioconductor.org/packages/scater/) for all single-cell RNA-seq analyses and [scater](http://bioconductor.org/packages/scater/) is the basis of the first part of the course.

 ## scater workflow

+As illustrated in the figure below, [scater](http://bioconductor.org/packages/scater/) will help you with quality control, filtering and normalization of your expression matrix following mapping and alignment.

 ![](figures/scater_qc_workflow.png)